 ICWA does not cover custody disputes between parents or divorce cases in which one or both parents will retain custody.

 Initial inquiry in an ICWA-covered case involves both of these steps:

 - Asking the child (if the child is old enough) and his or her parents, Indian custodian, or guardians whether the child has Indian/Native American heritage or ancestry.
 (Cal Rules of Ct 5.481(a)(1).)
 A “Yes” or “Maybe” answer triggers fulfillment of ICWA requirements, and inquiry continues.

-- Documenting the inquiry by completing Form ICWA-010(A), Indian Child Inquiry Attachment, and ensuring that the parents complete Form ICWA-020, Parental Notification of Indian Status.
+- Documenting the inquiry by completing Form ICWA-010(A), Indian Child Inquiry Attachment, or items 1c and 8 of Form GC-210(CA), Guardianship Petition—Child Information Attachment, and ensuring that the parents complete Form ICWA-020, Parental Notification of Indian Status.
 These forms must be completed and filed in every ICWA-covered case, no matter what the family’s answers are.